Double standard? Democrats say Trump gets free pass on his age

 But he generally doesn’t attack Biden on age.

-“Age is interesting because some people are very sharp, and some people do lose it, but you lose it at 40 and 50, also,” Trump told SiriusXM’s “The Megyn Kelly Show” in a program that aired Thursday.
+“Age is interesting because some people are very sharp, and some people do lose it, but you lose it at 40 and 50, also,” Trump told SiriusXM’s “The Megyn Kelly Show” in an interview that aired Thursday.
 “But no, he’s not too old at all.
 He’s grossly incompetent.”

 Trump has shown some sensitivity on the subject of his age and mental fitness for office.